 I’ve heard the word red zone on tv, what does it mean ?

-During the residential training course, your dog becomes part of my home and family for the duration of his stay with us.
+If we decide that your dog needs the residential training course, your dog becomes part of my home and family for the duration of his stay with us.
 He will be introduced, and then integrated, into my calm submissive pack.
-Your dog will learn how to behave around other animals and, most importantly, that YOU control the situation.
+Your dog will learn how to behave around other animals and people and, most importantly, you will be trained so that YOU control the situation when he comes home.

 I do not use fear or food based training.
 We simply repeat good behaviours, whilst discouraging bad ones.
 My techniques not only work, they work fast!
 Within just a few weeks, your dog (who may have had issues for years) will be a reformed character.